 There are too many differences between these two versions for the hundred bucks you’ll save to be worth it, but it’s a viable alternative if you’re short on money.

-Despite its many features, it still has a flip screen, mic jack, hot shoe, 1080p30 recording, touchscreen, WiFi, and NFC.
+Despite its many features, it is a flip screen vlogging camera with mic jack, hot shoe, 1080p30 recording, touchscreen, WiFi, and NFC.